 With new trains, new air routes and dozen of ferries and buses, Split is becoming one of Croatia's prime points of entry.
 Most of the central Dalmatian islands are only reachable via the Split port (Brac, Hvar, Solta, Vis, Korcula, Lastovo).

 When it comes to travelling from Split to Dubrovnik there are several options: by catamaran, by plane, by bus or taking an organised private car transfer.

 For travelling between Split and Dubrovnik by sea, you can choose from two companies that run catamarans between these two coastal cities.
 One of them is Krilo which offers two different routes.

 The first catamaran departs Split and runs via Brac (Milna), Hvar (Hvar town), Korcula, Mljet (Pomena) to Dubrovnik.
 Another one sails from Split via Brac (Bol), Makarska, Korcula, Mljet (Sobra) to Dubrovnik.
 Both catamarans depart from Split in the morning and return from Dubrovnik in the afternoon.
-For detailed sailing timetable, prices and online booking check official Krilo web site.
-Catamaran tickets can also be bought online via Bookaway travel platform.
+For detailed sailing timetable, prices and online booking visit Bookaway travel platform.

 Another option would be taking Jadrolinija's catamaran which departs from Dubrovnik in the morning and stops on Korcula, Hvar, Bol (Brac) on the way to Split.
 Sailing time to Split is around 4 hours.
 Catamaran returns from Split in the afternoon hours the same way.

 The route stretches through a part of Bosnia & Herzegovina (called neum corridor), so keep your passport handy to show to custom officers.
 This is only a transit route so you won't need a visa for the country.

 The trip takes from 4 to 5 hours depending on the company (Croatia Bus, Autotrans Rijeka, Panorama Bus, Promet Sinj, Cazmatrans, Promet Makarska, AP Varazdin).
 Check the latest and accurate schedules for this route and book online bus tickets with Busbud booking plaform.

 Trade Air have twice weekly flights (Tuesday and Thursday) between Split and Dubrovnik.
 Flight time is 40 minutes.